nanddeepn/nanddeepn.github.io/_posts/2023-04-08-handle-teams-channel-graph-notifications-az-functions.md

 The notificationUrl (i.e., Azure function - we will create in next step) must be capable of responding to the validation request as mentioned [here](https://learn.microsoft.com/en-us/graph/webhooks?tabs=http#notification-endpoint-validation&WT.mc_id=M365-MVP-5003693).

-Update the function app as follows:
+Update the function (e.g. ProcessGraphNotification) as follows:

 ```powershell
 # Input bindings are passed in via param block.